CEA-MetroCarac/PySSPFM/doc/README.md

 </p>

 <p align="justify" width="100%">
-It is worth noting that in some cases of On-Field measurements, where the electrostatic and ferroelectric components are closely related, multiple phase transitions may occur during the cycle.
+It is worth noting that in some cases of On-Field measurements, where the electrostatic and ferroelectric components intensities are quite similar, multiple phase switching may occur during the cycle.
+In this case the calibration procedure is no longer valid.
 </p>

 <p align="center" width="100%">